natalieagus/50005/docs/Programming Assignment/pa1/06-submission.md

 No <span class="orange-bold">late submission</span> will be entertained.
 You will obtain zero marks if you fail to submit before the due date.

-## Demo
+## Live Demo

+{:.highlight}
+You will be asked to clone your project from the github classroom repo (<span class="orange-bold">fresh clone</span>).

+### Sample Demo
-You should be able to demo the workings of your `cseshell` as follows: (note that you're free to implement other system programs, in this example we implement some simple `ps`):
+You have to be able to demo the workings of your `cseshell` as follows: (note that you're free to implement other system programs, in this example we implement some simple `ps`):

 <video controls width="100%" class="center_ninety" autoplay>
     <source src="{{ site.baseurl }}docs/Programming Assignment/pa1/images/pa1-demo.mp4" type="video/mp4">
     Sorry, your browser doesn't support embedded videos.
 </video>

+### Checkoff Procedure
-You and your team should appear in class during your own cohort's lab session (check exact schedule in class calendar) where you shall `clone` the code you submitted and demonstrate it in your computer.
+You and your entire team should appear in class during your own cohort's lab session (check exact schedule in class calendar) where you shall `clone` the code you submitted and demonstrate it in your computer.
 We will ask several implementation-related questions, and even ask you to <span class="orange-bold">modify</span> some features on the spot.
 We will also test your shell by modifying `.cseshellrc`, checking all the builtin commands, check the 4 system programs implemented, and also your additional feature(s).
 All members must be present and must be able to answer questions. <span class="orange-bold">We will pick who should answer the question</span>.
 Hence it is important that everyone knows what's going on, at least in theory.

 {:.highlight}